gp4311/wordle-bot/README.md

 ## Features

-- **Automated Gameplay:** Simulates the Wordle game by selecting a random secret word and iteratively guessing based on feedback.
-- **Feedback Processing:** Interprets letter feedback as:
+- **Feedback Processing:**
+  - Analyzes user-provided feedback for each guess and refines the possible words.
+  - Implements three types of letter feedback:
     - **Green:** Correct letter in the correct position.
     - **Yellow:** Correct letter in the wrong position.
     - **Gray:** Letter not in the secret word.
 - **Candidate Filtering:** Dynamically narrows down the list of possible words based on previous guess feedback.
-- **Extensible Strategy:** Basic implementation picks the next guess from the remaining candidate pool.
-The framework allows for integration of more advanced strategies (e.g., frequency analysis, entropy calculation).

 ## Getting Started